panglesd/slipshow/docs/editor-setup.rst

 .. note::

-   If your presentation is split in multiple files, you don't need to start eglot for each of the files, as long as they are in the same folder.
-If they are in different folder, emacs has to be able to recognize "the root of the project" for it to work.
+   If your presentation is split into multiple files, you don't need to start eglot for each file, so long as they are in the same folder.
+If they are in different folders, emacs has to be able to recognize "the root of the project" for it to work.
 It can do so by looking for a specific file or folder that defines a project root.
 A predefined one is ``.git``, so adding a git repository to your root folder is enough.
 Another option is to customize